 HDPE plastic is the stiff plastic used to make milk jugs, detergent and oil bottles, toys, and some plastic bags.
 HDPE is the most commonly recycled plastic and is considered one of the safest forms of plastic.
 It is a relatively simple and cost-effective process to recycle HDPE plastic for secondary use.

 HDPE plastic is very hard-wearing and does not break down under exposure to sunlight or extremes of heating or freezing.
 For this reason, HDPE is used to make picnic tables, plastic lumber, waste bins, park benches, bed liners for trucks and other products which require durability and weather-resistance.
+It is also a popular material for recycled plastic raised garden beds.

 Products made of HDPE are reusable and recyclable.